JonasFrey96/jonasfrey96.github.io/about.md

 Hello my name is Jonas Frey.

-I am currently master student at the **ETH Zurich** in **Robotic, Systems and Control**.
+I am currently a master student at the **ETH Zurich** in **Robotic, Systems and Control**.
-This block documents my personal projects and especially my master's thesis.
+This blog documents my personal projects and especially my master's thesis.
-I will write small blog posts about interesting topics I dive into while undertaking my master's thesis.

-This block documents my way to my master's degree.
 Everything I publish is just my personal opinion and I am not representing the ETH or any other affiliated institutions.

 **Contact me:** [jonfrey@ethz.ch](mailto:jonfrey@ethz.ch)